AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`debug_console` (optional)

-  Boolean that indicates whether GPS displays a debug console during the connection with a remote host.
+  Boolean that indicates whether GNAT Studio displays a debug console during the connection with a remote host.
 Default is :command:`false`.

 The optionally child tags for this tag are: